3 Top Cruise Ship Stocks To Watch in 2023

 - Stops at specified travel destinations, such as port stops

 Global cruise lines are a major part of the larger travel industry that includes entertainment, leisure and hospitality management.
-For this reason, investors may see the benefits of buying stock in the rebounding cruise line companies.
+Investors may see the benefits of buying stock in the rebounded cruise line companies.

 Exploring the Top 3 Cruise Ship Stocks

-Although cruise ship companies have suffered financial losses due to the COVID-19 pandemic, investors can be hopeful for a strong rebound.
+Although cruise ship companies have suffered financial losses due to the COVID-19 pandemic and its aftermath, and the stocks are down 25% to over 50% in the last year despite consumers’ return to travel, investors can be hopeful for a strong rebound.
 Here’s a look at the three largest cruise line stocks based on market capitalization.
 As major players, they could prove to be bellwethers for cruise stocks overall.

 |Cruise Line||Based In/Operates In||Last Traded Price||Performance YTD|

-Here’s some information about the three major companies in the cruise industry to help you make sound investment decisions if you choose to buy cruise line stocks in 2022.
+Here’s some information about the three largest publicly traded companies in the cruise industry to help you make sound investment decisions if you choose to buy cruise line stocks in 2023.

 1. Carnival Cruise Line (CCL)

-Carnival, the world’s largest cruise line operator, cruises to destinations all over the world.
+Carnival once was the world’s largest cruise line operator and is now second to Royal Caribbean after the stock lost over half its value in 2022.
+It cruises to destinations all over the world.
 The cruise line’s Carnival Pride began sailing again in September 2021 — the first ship to set sail from the Baltimore cruise terminal in 18 months.
 This was a big deal as the world continued to reopen.

 Prioritizing public health, Carnival aims to restore consumer confidence as a leading force in global economic recovery, travel and tourism.
-The company still has a strict vaccination policy in effect for European and transpacific cruises and requires pre-cruise COVID tests.
+The company still has a strict vaccination and pre-cruise COVID-test policy in effect for cruises of 16 nights or more.

 2. Royal Caribbean Cruises Ltd. (RCL)

-Royal Caribbean is the second largest in cruise line operations, after Carnival, and it includes three popular subsidiary cruise lines: Royal Caribbean International, Celebrity Cruises and Silversea Cruises.
-Like Carnival, Royal Caribbean is emphasizing safety with vaccine and COVID testing requirements.
+Royal Caribbean includes three popular subsidiary cruise lines: Royal Caribbean International, Celebrity Cruises and Silversea Cruises.
+Royal Caribbean has eliminated pre-cruise COVID testing and vaccination requirements for most sailings.

 Prior to the pandemic, Royal Caribbean had placed orders for a number of new cruise ships, including a brand new class called the Icon Class, according to the company’s blog.
-Although Royal Caribbean has had to scale back its timelines, passengers can still expect a number of new ships to come available over the next year or two.
+Although the company had to scale back its timelines, passengers can still cruise on two new ships: Icon of the Seas and the world’s largest ship, Wonder of the Seas.

 3. Norwegian Cruise Line Holdings (NCLH)

-Coming in as the third-largest cruise line in the world, Norwegian has a fleet of 17 ships that typically sail to more than 490 global destinations.
-By 2027, the cruise line plans to add nine ships to its inventory.
+Coming in as the third-largest cruise line in the world, Norwegian has a fleet of 18 ships that sail to more than 300 global destinations.
+The company planned to expand its fleet by six ships between 2022 and 2027.

 What To Consider Before Investing In Cruise Stocks

-Savvy investors concentrate on industries and businesses that they know, understand and thoroughly research before buying stock.
+Savvy investors concentrate on industries and businesses that they know, so they can understand and thoroughly research before buying stock.
 Sound investing involves learning companies’ business models and how they compare to other companies in the same industry.

 With as much knowledge as possible about the cruise ship industry and how well the cruise lines are positioned, well-educated investors have a leg up over other investors.